EffectOrientedProgramming/book/Chapters/05_Testing.md

 def spec =
   test("Effect as test"):
     defer:
-      printLine("This test is an Effect").run
+      printLine("This Effect is a test").run
       assertCompletes
 ```